AlexThomp1/AlexThomp1.github.io/project1.md

 - Shipping Coffee
 - Simple Password Protection for Program

+This project was a collaborative group project with Alex Thompson, Samuel Shelley, Tanner Hicks, and Kyle Gimple.

 ## How to run the program

 - Have the latest Java version installed